PetruLazar/Ocelot_plusplus/README.md

 # To-do
 finish 'Chat' class

+Known bugs:

+	- When placing a bucket of water on an already waterlogged block, the server tries to waterlog the block again instead of trating it like a solid block

+	- When joining the server, items in the first hotbar slot are not seen unless the player scrolls through their hotbar

 Futures about worlds:

 	- Arrange regions in order in a world, and implement binary search